LibrariesHacked/librarieshacked.github.io/_posts/2020-02-06-lsoas_and_postcodes.md

 A better option is to use data sources that are more comprehensive.
 Census data, and other national statistics, which will provide detailed indicators about the population that live in different areas of an authority.

-It is an unfortunate situation that geographic location is such an indicator of things such as health, income, education, but it is the case.
+It is an unfortunate situation that geographic location is such an indicator of things such as health, income, education.
+But it also means that the addresses of members becomes particularly useful data.
 It isn't an exact science but as libraries will generally hold data on the home location of their members, they can both see whether they have membership from all areas of the authority, and make educated guesses about the people more or less likely to use libraries.

 #### Lower super output areas (LSOAs)